-As a college-bound high school graduate or the parent of a student applying to colleges, you may wonder if independent students get more financial aid than dependent students.
+As a college-bound high school graduate or the parent of a student applying to colleges, you may wonder if independent students get more financial aid, like student loans, than dependent students.

 Overall, the answer is no, although some Department of Education (DOE) programs provide more money to independent students than dependent ones.